Showtaro Morikubo

 Showtaro Morikubo (森久保 祥太郎, Morikubo Shōtarō) is a Japanese voice actor and singer who has voiced characters in anime, drama CDs, and video games.
 He was formerly affiliated with I'm Enterprise, Sigma Seven and VIMS.
-His most notable roles were Shikamaru Nara from Naruto, Souji Okita in the Hakuouki series, X in the Mega Man X series and Yosuke Hanamura from Persona 4.
+His most notable roles were Shikamaru Nara from Naruto, Souji Okita in the Hakuouki series, X in the Mega Man X series, Yuusuke Makishima from Yowamushi Pedal, and Yosuke Hanamura from Persona 4.

 Biography

 Morikubo graduated from Third Junior & Senior High School of Nihon University in 1992, and dropped out of Tama Art University.
 Before becoming a full-fledged voice actor, he worked at a talent agency, and was recruited by people in the voice acting industry who saw a performance by the Onigiri Skippers, a theater troupe he founded with his seniors from the lab party he attended in elementary school.
 During his first dubbing session, he made sounds out of flipping pages on the script because he had no experience as a voice actor at that time.
 The script for the first episode had four pages of long dialogues from the first page, and the sound director said that he would never have let him do the role if he had known he would talk so much.
 He made his voice acting debut in 1996 as a Mini 4 Fighter in Bakusō Kyōdai Let's & Go!!.
 The show was supposed to finish in a year, but due to its unexpected popularity, it became a long-running production, and he moved from the agency where he had worked as an actor to a voice acting agency.
 Since then, he has been active in a variety of fields including animation, games, radio personality, music, and stage.

 After working at Sigma Seven, Morikubo moved to VIMS, an office affiliated with Arts Vision.

 In 1998, he and voice actor Hideo Ishikawa started a music unit called "Anzu" (derived from the only fruit Morikubo could eat), and in 1999, they formed the band "AN's ALL STARS" with other band members.
 In August of the same year, he formed the band "Mosquito Milk".

 In 2001, Morikubo made his solo debut under the Capcom Suleputer label, and in 2008, he debuted again under the Lantis label.
 In 2010, he formed "Buzzy→Bee" as a solo project, and in January 2015, he became the second DJ of the long-running bayfm program "KEIYOGINKO POWER COUNTDOWN JAPAN HOT 30".